AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing FAQ.md

 ## Are Alibaba Cloud Marketplace images refundable?

-Alibaba Cloud Marketplace images support money-back guarantee within a certain period of time based on the Alibaba Cloud Marketplace rules.
+Alibaba Cloud Marketplace images support money-back guarantee within a period of time based on the Alibaba Cloud Marketplace rules.
 However, you are ineligible for a refund in the following situations:

 -   You have deployed the purchased image to an ECS instance within the money-back guarantee period.
 -   You have deployed the purchased image to an ECS instance before your application for a refund for this image is approved.